WHAT IS EXCESS REIMBURSEMENT INSURANCE?

 This insurance is managed by insurance4carhire which is a trading name of Towergate Underwriting Group Limited.
 We have entered into a Binding Authority Contract reference number 6025/EW150 with Towergate Underwriting Group Limited under which we have authorised them to sign these documents on our behalf.
 If you purchased this insurance from an insurance broker then the broker will be authorised by us to issue these documents to you.

-Jubilee Service Solutions Limited is appointed by us to handle all claims under this insurance.
+Direct Group Ltd is appointed by us to handle all claims under this insurance.
 You can find their details in Section 8 How to Make a Claim.

 COOLING OFF PERIOD

 If you decide that you do not want this insurance after all, you may return your Excess Reimbursement Insurance documents to Insurance4carhire, Towergate Insurance, Ellenborough House, Wellington Street, Cheltenham, GL50 1XZ within 14 days of receiving them and cancel the cover.
 You will receive a full refund of premium as long as you have not made a trip or intend to make a claim or a claim has been made.

 DEMANDS AND NEEDS

 This product meets the demands & needs of those clients who rent a vehicle in territories as defined in the Geographical limits Section for the specified period for any one Rental Agreement and who have paid a premium in return for this policy.
 Further details of the key benefits are as outlined below.
 This statement does not form part of your policy.
 You have not received any personal recommendations from Insurance4carhire.com.